-APTs have a lot of media coverage, especially when a well-known organization was its target and the resulting damage is huge.
+APTs have a lot of media coverage, especially when a well-known organization became its victim and the resulting damage is huge.
 However, the threats most companies face on a daily basis were not deployed by powerful organizations but by common cyber criminals that are mostly interested in earning money not knowledge.
 This article gives advice on effective countermeasures.

 When you are reading the news, or look at the language security vendors use, advanced persistent threats (APTs) – sophisticated and highly targeted attacks using custom malware to evade the defences their target employs – are apparently everywhere and state-sponsored groups like “Fancy Bear” attack companies daily.
 While this is true – at least one company is targeted by such a group every day – the threats most companies face on a daily basis were not deployed by one of these groups but by common cyber criminals that are mostly interested in earning money not knowledge.
 They will use readily available tools like Metasploit as well as exploits and malware that are cheaply sold in the internet and dark web.
 They use well known methods to deliver these tools to their targets such as phishing and malvertising.